rahulh25/generate_component_angulardart/README.md

 <b>PS:</b> Although you can change the folder name by using -p in the ngdart command it does not create the css file and also creates a /lib/src folder inside the folder where you wish to create the component.
 This file is more in line with what the <i>ng generate component</i> command for Angular with typescript feels like.

 <b>If in future there are any changes in the <i>ngdart generate component</i> command please refer to that.
-This code will howerver work in that case as well.</b>
+This code will howerver work in any case.</b>

 ## Steps to use the script